tuphan-dn/crypto-gears/README.md

 [5] Gennaro, Rosario, and Steven Goldfeder. ["Fast multiparty threshold ECDSA with fast trustless setup."](https://eprint.iacr.org/2019/114.pdf) Proceedings of the 2018 ACM SIGSAC Conference on Computer and Communications Security.
 2018.

 [6] Shamir, Adi. ["How to share a secret."](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing) Communications of the ACM 22.11 (1979): 612-613.

+## Copyright

+Desig © 2023, All Rights Reserved.